Frances Townsend: Government

-Corporate work
+Business

 From 2010 to 2021, Townsend served as vice chairman, general counsel, and chief administrative officer at MacAndrews & Forbes.

 In March 2021, Townsend joined Activision Blizzard as executive vice president for corporate affairs, corporate secretary, and chief compliance officer to oversee government affairs, public policy, and communications.
 While serving as executive vice president of Activision Blizzard, an open letter signed by over 2,000 employees called for Townsend "to stand by her word to step down as Executive Sponsor of the ABK Employee Women's Network" due to her criticized response to a California Department of Fair Employment and Housing lawsuit.
 It was later revealed that Activision Blizzard CEO Bobby Kotick had written the letter and not Townsend.

 Afterwards, Townsend stated that Activision was working to remove employees guilty of bad behavior and had "exited" 20 employees, with another 20 facing disciplinary action.

-Board appointments
+Boards

 Townsend was previously appointed to the U.S. President's Intelligence Advisory Board.

 Townsend is a director on the boards of Chubb and Freeport McMoRan.
 She also currently serves on the boards of the Council on Foreign Relations, the Trilateral Commission, and the International Republican Institute.

 She is a trustee of the Atlantic Council, the Center for Strategic and International Studies, the Intrepid Sea, Air & Space Museum, the McCain Institute, and the New York City Police Foundation.

-In July 2022, Townsend helped found a group of U.S. business and policy leaders who share the goal of constructively engaging with China in order to improve U.S.-China relations.
+In July 2022, Townsend helped found a group of U.S. business and policy leaders who share the goal of constructively engaging with China in order to improve U.S.–China relations.